TeamPiped/Piped/README.md

 An open-source alternative frontend for YouTube which is efficient by design.

+A list of public instances can be found at the documentation [here](https://github.com/TeamPiped/documentation/blob/main/content/docs/public-instances/index.md).

 # The Problem

 YouTube has an extremely invasive privacy policy which relies on using user data in unethical ways.
 You give them a lot of data - ranging from ideas, music taste, content, political opinions, and much more than you think.